Famous/framework/docs/FAQ.md

 **How can I publish my component?**

 This feature is coming very soon.
-When it's available, we'l provide a full guide on how to publish your component, tag your pushes with versions, etc.
+When it's available, we'll provide a full guide on how to publish your component, tag your pushes with versions, etc.

 **Can a component query/read the states of a descendant?**